 If you plan to stay in Hawaii for more than a few days, island hopping is probably on your itinerary.
 You may be wondering “what is the best airline island hopping in Hawaii?”

-Currently, Hawaiian Airlines (which you’ve probably heard of!) handles 90% of interisland travel.
-One choice that you may not have heard of is Mokulele Airlines.
-Mokulele is family-owned commuter airline based in Kona on the Big Island of Hawaii.
+The one Hawaiian inter-island airline you may not have heard of is Mokulele.
+Mokulele is a family-owned commuter airline based in Kona on the Big Island of Hawaii.

 Our Mokulele Experience